Robert Malley: Views

-Malley has published several articles on the failed 2000 Camp David Summit in which he participated as a member of the U.S. negotiating team.
-Malley rejects the mainstream opinion that lays all the blame for the failure of the summit on Arafat and the Palestinian delegation.
-In his analysis, the main reasons were the tactics of then-Israeli prime minister Ehud Barak and the substance of his proposal which made it impossible for Arafat to accept Barak's offer.
+Malley has published several articles on the 2000 Camp David Summit in which he participated as a member of the U.S. negotiating team.
+Malley rejects the mainstream opinion that lays all blame for the failure on Arafat and the Palestinian delegation, also pointing a finger at the tactics of then-Israeli prime minister Ehud Barak.

-Malley argues that negotiations with the Palestinians today must include Hamas because the Palestine Liberation Organization (PLO) is no longer considered the Palestinian people's sole legitimate representative.
-He describes the PLO as antiquated, worn out, barely functioning, and, because it does not include the broad Islamist current principally represented by Hamas, of questionable authority.
-Malley favors negotiating with Hamas at least for the purpose of a ceasefire—citing Hamas officials in Gaza who made clear they were prepared for such an agreement with Israel.
+In 2008, Malley argued that negotiations with the Palestinians had to include Hamas because the Palestine Liberation Organization (PLO) was no longer considered the Palestinian people's sole legitimate representative.
+He described the PLO as antiquated, worn out, barely functioning, and, because it did not include the broad Islamist views represented by Hamas, of questionable authority.
+Malley favored negotiating with Hamas for the purpose of a ceasefire, citing Hamas officials in Gaza who said they were prepared for an agreement with Israel.

-In 2008, he supported efforts to reach an Israel-Hamas ceasefire, including an immediate end to Palestinian rocket launches and sniper fire and a freeze on Israeli military attacks on Gaza.
-Malley's arguments rested on both humanitarian and practical grounds.
-Malley pointed to the blockade imposed by Israel on the Gaza Strip had not stopped Hamas's rocket attacks on nearby Israeli towns and claimed that the siege caused millions of Gazans to suffer from lack of medicine, fuel, electricity and other essential commodities.
-Thus, a cease-fire would avoid "enormous loss of life, a generation of radicalized and embittered Gazans, and another bankrupt peace process."
+in support of efforts to implement an immediate end to Palestinian rocket launches and sniper fire, and a freeze on Israeli military attacks on Gaza, Malley claimed the blockade of the Gaza Strip had not stopped Hamas's rocket attacks on Israeli towns and had led to a lack of medicine, fuel, electricity and other essential commodities.
+In his view, a cease-fire would avoid "enormous loss of life, a generation of radicalized and embittered Gazans, and another bankrupt peace process."

-Malley has published many articles in which he calls upon the Israelis (and the international community) to bring Hamas to the negotiating table in order to secure an Israeli–Palestinian ceasefire and ensure that any agreement reached with Palestinians will be respected by the Islamist movements in Palestinian society too.
+Malley has published many articles calling upon the Israelis and the international community to bring Hamas to the negotiating table and ensure that any agreement reached will also be respected by Islamist groups.
+In addition, he has called to resume negotiations on all tracks based on the Arab Peace Initiative which promises full Arab recognition and normalization of relations with Israel.

-In addition, Malley calls for Israel, the Palestinians, Lebanon, Syria and other Arab countries to resume negotiations on all tracks based on the Arab Peace Initiative.
-This promises full Arab recognition and normalization of relations with Israel in exchange for a withdrawal of Israeli forces from the occupied territories to the pre-1967 border (Green Line), the recognition of an independent Palestinian state with East Jerusalem as its capital, and a "just solution" for Palestinian refugees.

-"Today, Malley still stands out for his calls to engage in negotiations with Syria and Iran and for finding 'some kind of accommodation' with Hamas", The Jewish Daily Forward reported in February 2008.
+In 2008, Malley stood out for his calls to engage in negotiations with Syria and Iran and for finding 'some kind of accommodation' with Hamas", The Jewish Daily Forward reported in February 2008.